Opening Up Your Heart To Overcome Unconscious Bias

 Most everyday activities (like driving, talking, cleaning, etc.) make heavy use of this type one system.
 Sadly, unconscious bias also results from this system.

-Opening up your heart involves opening up your mind: taking your mind out of neutral and placing it firmly in gear in order to avoid the unconscious bias that is sadly a feature of life in this time of unrest and upheaval.
+Opening up your heart involves opening up your mind: taking your mind out of neutral and placing it firmly in gear in order to avoid or overcome unconscious bias that is sadly a feature of life in this time of unrest and upheaval.
 Continues…

 How To Outsmart Your Own Unconscious Bias